-Samuel Fulk is a professional ballet dancer with experience in Contemporary, Modern and Classical styles.
-Born and raised in California, he grew up performing in musical theatre and dramatic productions.
-When he decided to pursue a career in the performing arts, Sam joined the pre-professional company Santa Cruz Ballet Theatre, directed by Robert Kelley and Diane Cypher.
-He then went on to perform professionally with Utah Regional Ballet for five seasons under the direction of Jacqueline Colledge.
-During this time, he also attended Utah Valley University (UVU), from which he graduated in 2014 with a BFA in Dance, emphasis in Ballet.
-With the experience gained from the dance program at UVU, Sam taught at Academy of Ballet, directed by Lynne Thompson, and served as the Director of their second company, Ballet Utah II North.
-Since moving back to California, Sam has become a highly sought after dance instructor, teaching master classes in ballet technique and classical pas de deux.
-In addition, he has had numerous opportunities to choreograph on dancers with varying levels of experience, from beginning ballet dancers (age 10+) to professionals.
+Born and raised in California, Samuel Fulk grew up performing in musical theatre and dramatic productions.
+Sam joined the pre-professional company Santa Cruz Ballet Theatre, directed by Robert Kelley and Diane Cypher.
+He went on to perform professionally with Utah Regional Ballet for five seasons under the direction of Jacqueline College while concurrently attending Utah Valley University (UVU), graduating in 2014 with a BFA in Dance, Ballet emphasis.
+Sam taught at Academy of Ballet, directed by Lynne Thompson, and served as the Director of their second company, Ballet Utah II North.
+Since moving back to California, Sam has become a highly sought after dance instructor, teaching master classes in ballet technique at several local studios.

 Katie Michelle Rogers is a local dancer, teacher and choreographer- participating and contributing to dance in Sacramento for 15 years.
 Ms. Rogers is a proud graduate of Sheldon High School (’00), CSU Sacramento (’04/BA), and Mills College (’07/MFA).
 Past collaborations include: Sacramento Metropolitan Arts Commission (SMAC), Dangerous Lorraines Dance Theater, Lorelei Bayne Projects, and Red Bucket Dance Theatre.